google/zetasql/docs/collation-concepts.md

 ### Query statements
 <a id="collate_query"></a>

+You can assign a collation specification to the following query statements.

 | Type             | Support                              |
 | ---------------- | ------------------------------------ |
 | Sorting          | [`ORDER BY` clause][order-by-clause] |

 ### Functions, operators, and conditional expressions
 <a id="collate_funcs"></a>

+You can assign a collation specification to the following functions, operators, and conditional expressions.

 <!-- mdlint off(WHITESPACE_LINE_LENGTH) -->